Every parent can use a little help sometimes. The Office of Early Childhood (OEC) has the resources you need.

 - Find support for youth and young adults.
 2-1-1 has resources that help teens with school, jobs, health care, and more.
 2-1-1 can also connect them with counselors who can help in a crisis.
 Check out the youth and young adult resources on 2-1-1.

 - Be an active dad.
-The National Center for Fathering wants to improve the lives of children and help fathers play an important role.
+The National Center for Fathering wants to help fathers play an important role in the lives of their children.
 Find articles about fathering, parent trainings, and more.
 Explore their website at fathers.com.